byteleaphq/athena-typescript-old/docs/sdks/document/README.md

 });

 async function run() {
-  const result = await athenaCopilot.document.postDocumentBrainIdText("{{brain_id}}", {
+  const result = await athenaCopilot.document.postDocumentBrainIdText(
+    "{{brain_id}}",
+    {
+      content:
-    content: "What is an operating system?
-An operating system (OS) is the program that, after being initially loaded into the computer by a boot program, manages all of the other application programs in a computer............", });
+        "What is an operating system?
+An operating system (OS) is the program that, after being initially loaded into the computer by a boot program, manages all of the other application programs in a computer............", }
+  );

   // Handle the result
-  console.log(result)
+  console.log(result);
 }

 run();